-This Notice describes how we may use and disclose your PHI.
+This Notice describes how we may use and disclose your PHI, this includes information related to race, ethnicity, language, gender identity, and sexual orientation.
 It also describes your rights to access, amend and manage your PHI and how to exercise those rights.
 All other uses and disclosures of your PHI not described in this Notice will be made only with your written authorization.